 - Topic: Business Administration, Business Skills, Finance, Software, Taxation and Accounting

 In this training session, you'll learn how to create a stunning, interactive professional-looking dashboard using Excel.
 This training will provide you with a solid foundation that you can use to build your own dashboards and reports.

 No matter what business you are in, a dashboard is a critical tool in your communication armory and as with any communication tool, presentation is everything.
-Although there are many tools that can be used to create a dashboard, Excel is commonly used due to it’s power, it’s flexibility and the fact that most people have it installed on their computer.
+Although there are many tools that can be used to create a dashboard, Excel is commonly used due to its power, its flexibility, and the fact that most people have it installed on their computers.

 - Best practice for setting up data sources

 - Automating the dashboard with a simple macro